Mexico–Switzerland relations: History

 Switzerland maintains a high-level international profile due to it hosting several UN agencies and other international organizations in Geneva.
-Each year, the World Economic Forum is held in Davos and high-level Mexican officials, including the Mexican President; travel to Switzerland to meet with Swiss politicians and business persons.
+Each year, the World Economic Forum is held in Davos and high-level Mexican officials, including on occasion the Mexican President; travel to Switzerland to meet with Swiss politicians and business persons.

-In 2018, approximately 5,219 Swiss citizens resided in Mexico.
 In 2021, both nations celebrated 75 years of diplomatic relations.